 At the mention of ‘sexual relations’ Claire Perkins stared at me directly, as if with knowledge of my hopes for later that night, and with a most accusatory gaze.
 I felt uncomfortable, and crossed my legs.

 “I am not going to suggest we engage in large-scale cullings.
 I am not barbarous, though I fear the human race will make life cheap if too plentiful.
-Perhaps in some grim future, when our numbers are simply too many, humanity will turn to such extreme methods as cannibalism, or – dare I say – recurring mercenary visits from Jehovah’s Witnesses to drive their neighhours away and hence obtain some peace and quiet.
+Perhaps in some grim future, when our numbers are simply too many, humanity will turn to such extreme methods as cannibalism, or, dare I say, recurring mercenary visits from Jehovah’s Witnesses to drive their neighhours away and hence obtain some peace and quiet.
 This will be because our leaders lack the foresight of all you who have chosen to join me here today.
 It is our burden to devise and implement the humane methods that can address the problems of population growth, before the world descends into chaos, and every street becomes an endless traffic jam of modified Ford Fiestas blaring out hardcore techno at well in excess of one hundred beats per minute whilst the cars crawl forward at something less than one mile per hour.
 For those of who would prefer to live a quiet life some thousand miles from our nearest neighbour, there are only so many lighthouse-keeping jobs.
 We’re looking for alternatives to an otherwise inevitable maelstrom of gangland warfare and hand-to-hand combat with anarcho-nihilists who have set up a squat next door.
 Regrettably, the weapons of mass destruction are too crude to be effectively used in the husbandry of the human race.
 We must look for a middle way between the scenarios where our kind is all, or nothing.
 Eugenics is prone to corruption.
 Given the condition of our leaders, selective breeding is more likely to propagate a race of morons with the Hapsburg Jaw than any sort of master race.
-Tony Blair’s choice of a mating partner is proof enough of that.
+Tony Blair’s choice of a mating partner was proof enough of that, and a surprising number of fertile woman seem to find Boris Johnson irresistible.
 Voluntary abstinence is ineffective too.
 Who would abstain except people like you and I?
 And if we don’t teach our children the dangers of population growth, then who will?
 I myself have six children, and all are well schooled in the dangers of overpopulation.
 In order to best balance the scales, it is we, the misanthropes, who must breed most prodigiously, despite the inevitable and uncomfortable toll it takes on the woman’s body.
 Indeed, we women misanthropes must remain especially strong, so as not to be cowed into the dominion of the irresponsibly multiplying hordes.
 If my figure appears firm and proud,”

-at this, Claire Perkins seemed to stand even straighter, an impression hard to fully convey when her posture had hitherto been almost military in its erectness.
+At this, Claire Perkins seemed to stand even straighter, an impression hard to fully convey when her posture had hitherto been almost military in its erectness.
 As if instructed to do so, I looked her up and down.
 Her forearms looked very much firm and toned, and her bosom was undeniably proud.
 Perhaps I stared too obviously at her bosom for someone sitting a mere yard away, because she looked me hard in the eye, as before.
 I responded by smiling with the most intellectually-engaged, least erotically-interested smile I could muster.
 She continued,

 “it is only because of the strict regimen of diet and exercise I have adopted after every birth.
 Such is the toll that new life demands of the old.”